pswhdev/holidays_optimizer/README.md

 #### Cyan

-The dates are displayed in cyan, standing out from the rest of the content.
+The dates are automatically displayed in cyan and this configuration was left unchanged to allow the dates to stand out from the rest of the content.
 ![Cyan dates](documentation/cyan-dates.png)

 ## Features